 Access: The amount of time between an Individual requesting A&D 81 Services and the first offered service appointment must be 5 business days or less for at least [90%] of all Individuals receiving A&D 81 Services funded through this Agreement.

-Client Satisfaction: The percent of Individuals receiving A&D 81 Services who have consented and completed a satisfaction survey and would positively recommend the Provider to others must not be less than [85%.]
+Client Satisfaction: The percent of Individuals receiving A&D 81 Services who have consented and completed a satisfaction survey and would positively recommend the Provider to others must not be less than [85%].
 Satisfaction surveys must be completed by no less than [50%]of total enrollments for those that have consented to the survey.

 Long-term Outcome: At the 6-month follow up for Individuals completing treatment, a minimum of [50%] must report abstinence or reduced gambling.